-The TechAddiction Information and Treatment Service was created in 2005 by Halifax Psychologist Dr. Brent Conrad - who is currently working at Saint Mary's University and is the owner of Green Leaf Psychological Sevices in Halifax, Nova Scotia (Canada)
+The TechAddiction Information and Treatment Service was created in 2005 by Halifax Psychologist Dr. Brent Conrad - who is also the owner of Green Leaf Psychological Sevices in Halifax, Nova Scotia (Canada).

 Why was TechAddiction created?

 While working in various community, government, and private organizations I started to notice an increase in the number of clients presenting with difficulties related to excessive internet and video game use - both as primary complaints and as issues secondary to other difficulties (e.g., video game addiction in combination with mood or anxiety disorders).